rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Returns
 Synchronous Return:

-* STRING :
-<p>String with recognized code, or empty string if the barcode is not recognized.</p>
+* STRING : String with recognized code, or empty string if the barcode is not recognized.

 ####Platforms